briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 - <u>Denial of Service</u>: an attack from a single source that tries to make a system, service, or network unavailable by overwhelming it

 - <u>DDOS</u>: an attack from many compromised computers (aka botnet) that tries to make a system, service, or network unavailable by overwhelming it
+    - A Zombie is a single compromised computer that eventually becomes a part of a botnet
+    ### Prevention
+    - Blackhole/Sinkhole
+    - IPS
+    - Elastic Cloud Infrastructure

 - <u>Reflected DDOS</u>: when a attacker sends traffic to the server and spoofs the IP making it think the victim sent the request.
 The server then responds to the victim with a lot of unwanted traffic